-Why ADU's New President is Bullish on Adventist Education
+Why ADU's New President Is Bullish on Adventist Education

 We are beginning with a strong focus on mission, culture, and excellence.
 ADU has so many talented people and amazing assets — I want to help everyone work at their highest level and achieve their highest potential.

 We also want to work closely with our parent organization, Adventist Health System and Florida Hospital, to support, align, and enhance our shared vision and mission.
 Our culture defines how we work together.
 At ADU we have many vibrant threads: education, scholarship, clinical practice, mentoring, facilities, faith, worship, learning, research and clinical labs, technology, communications, and resources.
 While each thread is bright on its own, it is also just a single thread, a portion of the whole.
-As we weave our separate threads together, we can create a beautiful tapestry of culture… of collaboration and mutual respect, of open communication and trust.
+As we weave our separate threads together, we can create a beautiful tapestry of culture . . . of collaboration and mutual respect, of open communication and trust.
 My hope is that we will create a vibrant, Christ-like culture at ADU.

 Excellence in education is what we strive for, not as a goal but rather as our standard.
 We must achieve excellence in all we do — in terms of educating, clinical practice, research, technology and innovation, academic administration, department management, student support services — but also in terms of honoring and valuing one another’s work, respecting and upholding one another’s human dignity, and maintaining the highest standards for personal integrity, both on and off the job.
 At ADU, these are not aspirations.
 They are requirements.

 There are many exciting opportunities for the future.
 As I mentioned, first and foremost is mission.
 As an Adventist Christian institution of higher learning, ADU’s added value is squarely related to our ability to shape the hearts and minds of our students.
-I want them to see themselves as healthcare professionals who live the healing values of Christ, and extend His ministry in a way that measurably improves the health and vitality of the communities we serve.
-We want our graduates to be individuals of extraordinary character that bring purpose and hope to others.
+I want them to see themselves as healthcare professionals who live the healing values of Christ and who extend His ministry in a way that measurably improves the health and vitality of the communities we serve.
+We want our graduates to be individuals of extraordinary character who bring purpose and hope to others.
 Thinking and planning carefully about the educational experiences that are necessary to produce such individuals is a priority in the coming years.

 Related to this is making ADU a preeminent institution that advances our research knowledge on the relationship between spirituality and health and how best to train healthcare professionals who are spiritual ambassadors.
 ADU, together with Adventist Health System, is uniquely positioned to demonstrate scientifically the added value and contributions that a faith-based mission brings to the wellbeing of individuals and communities.
 In addition, I would like to see ADU develop robust interprofessional learning experiences where each profession learns and collaborates with others — to see faculty and students across the disciplines be part of healthcare teams.